Portrait

 Waltham, MA

 I am an assistant professor of computer science at Brandeis University.
 Previously, I was a senior expert in data science and advanced visual analytics in the Data and AI division at Novartis in Cambridge, MA.
-I also volunteer as a web chair of the organizing committee for IEEE VIS, the premier conference for visualization research.
+I also previously volunteered as a web chair of the organizing committee for IEEE VIS, the premier conference for visualization research.

 I completed my PhD in Computer Science under Remco Chang in the Visual Analytics Lab at Tufts (VALT) in 2020.